PortMidi/portmidi/portmidi/trunk/pm_mac/README_MAC.txt

 version, but you may want to change this to Release.

 NOTE: ALL_BUILD may report errors.
-Try simply building again until they go away.
+Try simply building again or rebuilding specific targets that fail until they build without errors.
 There appears to be a race condition or missing dependencies in the build system.

 The Debug version is compiled with PM_CHECK_ERRORS, and the